yashpriyam/teachers-authoring-cra/README.md

 ## Features

-- [x] Row actions - Indent/ Outdent/ Delete
-- [x] Preserve parent-child relations between nodes while deleting intending etc.
+- [x] Indent - Outdent: For creating or removing parent child relations between tasks
-      Eg. deleting an element should also delete its children
-- [x] The text in each row should be editable like a text box
-- [x] Load/ Save - Functionality to generate and download a JSON output and to load the JSON to create the structure again
-- [x] No backend used
-- [x] UI features Eg. tooltips
+- [x] Delete Task: For removing tasks
-- [x] UI Validations Eg. reaching highest or lowest indent, parent child relation
+- [x] Deleting tasks deletes all the child elements of the tasks, if any
+- [x] Delete All Task: For removing all tasks at once.
+- [x] Moving Task: Drag and Drop tasks, change their positions
+- [x] Moving Tasks with children: Tasks, having children, are dragged and moved with children
+- [x] Page Title: Declare title of the page on top.
+This title becomes file name of the downloaded json file.
+      This title is set as file name of uploaded file automatically.
+- [x] Upload/ Download - Downloads the json format of the strucutre with all the parent child relations preserved Upload a json file in the correct format to get the structure built on the UI with all the parent child relations
+- [x] Tooltip: on hovering the control buttons, tooltip pop up
+- [x] Search bar: text based search box for searching through task values

-## Features which are WIP:
+## Features which are in-developement:

 - Inline Editing option for every saved item
 - Action buttons control when searched list is in display